navinlabcode/tnbc-chemo/analysis/cancer_cell_metaprogram.md

 ***Why not computationally integrate all cancer cells to identify metaprograms?***

 Performing the classical 'integration-clustering' strategy on cancer cells could be an approach to identify metaprograms.
 Yes, it was once used in a paper ([Karaayvaz, M. et al. 2018](https://www.nature.com/articles/s41467-018-06052-0#Fig2)), which considered 'patients' as batches and computationally integrated datasets.
 However, patients could represent meaningful biological factors, for example, some subtypes of patients.
 It is not easy to justify whether computational integration over- or under-corrects the batch effects and the biological factors.
-Therefore, the metaprogram analysis is suggested.
+Therefore, we do not recommend relying on computational integration.

 ***Why not perform NMF on all single cells to identify metaprograms?***